emirot/blog/blog/content/posts/first_post.md

 I also wanted to try out AWS Amplify.
 I'm becoming very familiar with gitlab and `gitlab-ci.yml` and wanted to discover what AWS had to offer.

-After playing a bit with it it's quicker than I thought.
+After playing a bit with it, it was quicker than I thought.

 ```
 version: 1.0